jwilferd10/Zap-and-Drive/README.md

 # ZapDrive

-## Zap & Drive is a website that list all the EV charging locations accrossed United States.
+## Zap & Drive is a website that list the EV charging locations across United States.

 ## Technology Used
-### *  Javascript
+    *  Javascript
     *  Bulma
     *  HTML